ylxdzsw/ylxdzsw.github.io/_posts/blog/2015-12-hello-world-koa-style/main.md

-#### this is a markdown example
+#### This is a markdown example

-> they can be assigned to variables, and called using the standard function
-> call syntax from the variable they have been assigned to
+They can be assigned to variables, and called using the standard function call syntax from the variable they have been assigned to

 ```julia
 julia> x -> x^2 + 2x - 1